 \subsection{Synthetic experiments}

 We validate the predictions of \cref{th:master-eigen} measuring the runtime of the proposed Cauchy factorization on synthetic graphs.
-We isolate the dependence on graph size and interface size.
-All experiments are run on the CPU.
+We isolate the dependence on graph size and cut size.
+All experiments are run on CPU.

-\paragraph{Setup.} We generate random graphs using the Barabási-Albert model \cite{barabasi1999emergence}.
+\paragraph{Setup.} We generate random Barabási-Albert graphs \cite{barabasi1999emergence}.
 For each graph with $n$ nodes, we first compute a balanced partition using spectral bisection based on the Fiedler vector of the combinatorial Laplacian.
-We repeat this process again on each subgraph to obtain a partition with $4$ subgraphs.
-The edges crossing the cut define the interface between the two subgraphs.
-To control the interface size, we sparsify the cut edges, retaining a fixed target number of bridge edges.
+We repeat this on each subgraph to obtain a partition with $4$ subgraphs.
+To control the cut size, we sparsify the cut edges, retaining a fixed target number of bridge edges.

 \paragraph{Runtime vs graph size (\cref{fig:runtime_nodes}).} We compare (i) full eigendecomposition of the Laplacian via \texttt{numpy.linalg.eigh} and (ii) our Cauchy factorization.
-We report the median runtime across three runs as a function of the number of nodes $n$ for a fixed interface size $k=5$.
+We report the median runtime across three runs vs number of nodes $n$ for a fixed cut size $k=5$.
 Eigendecomposition scales with $O(n^3)$ and becomes impractical beyond $n\approx 10^4$.
-In contrast, the proposed Cauchy factorization follows a clear quadratic trend, consistent with the $\mathcal{O}(kn^2)$ complexity predicted by our analysis.
+The Cauchy factorization follows a clear quadratic trend, consistent with the $\mathcal{O}(kn^2)$ complexity predicted by our analysis.
 As $n$ increases, the cost of the base eigendecompositions of the individual subgraphs becomes non-negligible, causing the overall trend to gradually approach cubic behavior.
-This effect is expected and can be mitigated by increasing the number of partitions; when the number of levels is $L = \log n$, the base graphs have $O(1)$ nodes, making the complexity of the base eigendecompositions trivial. \cref{fig:runtime_nodes} shows that the preprocessing overhead (spectral cut and sparsification) remains negligible across all graph sizes considered.
+This effect is expected and can be mitigated by increasing the number of partitions; when the number of levels is $L = \log n$, the complexity of the base eigendecompositions is trivial.
+The preprocessing overhead (spectral cut and sparsification) remains negligible across all graph sizes considered.